jaimetur/PhotoMigrator/README.md

 -dd,  --delete-duplicates-albums-synology-photos
         Force Mode: 'Delete Duplicates Albums in Synology Photos'.
 The script will look for all Albums in Synology Photos database and if any Album is duplicated, will remove it from Synology Photos database.
+-ao,  --all-in-one <INPUT_FOLDER>
+        Force Mode: 'All-in-One'.
+The Script will do the whole process (Zip extraction, Takeout Processing, Remove Duplicates, Synology Photos Albums creation) in just One shot.
 ----------------------------------------------------------------------------------------------------------------------------
 ```